vinieli/mydb/README.md

 It is a spring boot application.

-Please excute following SQL statements to create your table in MySQL.
+Please execute following SQL statements to create your table in MySQL.
 ```SQL
 DROP TABLE IF EXISTS `post_job`;
 CREATE TABLE `post_job` (